inthescales/botbuddy/README.md

 # Bot Buddy

-Bot Buddy is a python module is designed to support bots on social media.
-It takes a message that you generate and posts it to your bot accounts.
+Bot Buddy is a Python module that makes writing social media bots easier by wrapping various service APIs into a single interface.
+You provide account credentials and post content, Bot Buddy does the rest.

+Bot Buddy currently supports posting to Twitter, Mastodon, and Bluesky (AT Protocol).

+It currently only supports textual content — posting images, videos, polls, etc, is not supported.

 ## How to use Bot Buddy

-Bot Buddy exposes a "post" function that does all the work of posting.
+Once imported, Bot Buddy exposes a "post" function that does all the work of posting.
 It requires one argument - a function that returns a message to be posted.
+It will post this function's return value to all accounts for which it has credentials (see `Credentials` below).

-'post' also can take in several optional arguments:
+'post' can also take in the following optional arguments:
 'validate_function' - a function that takes in a string and returns True if it is a valid post or False if not. 'post' will continue generating messages until it has one that is valid according to this function.
 Default none.
 'creds_file' - a path to your credentials file.
 Default 'creds.json'.
 'retry' - determines whether to make further attempts if unable to post successfully.